+'''

+XClearArea( display,

-XClearArea(display, w, x, y, width, height, exposures);
+w, y, height, exposures);

+display

+Specifies the connection to the X server.

-origin of the window and specify the upper-left corner of
+Specifies the window, and specify the upper-left corner

+w

-the rectangle.
+of the rectangle

+X

+Specify the x and y coordinates(Xy.

+ν

+width

+height

-height Specify the width and height, which are the dimensions of the rectangle.
+Specify the width and height(Wh.

-exposures Specifies a Boolean value that indicates if Expose events are to be generated.
+Specifies a Boolean value that indicates if Expose events

+exposures

+are to be generated.

+'''

-The xClearArea function paints a rectangular area in the specified window according to the specified dimensions with the window's background pixel or pixmap.
+The XClearArea function paints a rectangular area in the specified window according to the specified dimensions with the window's background pixel or pixmap.
 The subwindow-mode effectively is ClipByChildren.
 If width is zero, it is replaced with the current width of the window minus x.
 If height is zero, it is replaced with the current height of the window minus y.
 If the window has a defined background tile, the rectangle clipped by any children is filled with this tile.
 If the window has background None, the contents of the window are not changed.
 In either case, if exposures is True, one or more Expose events are generated for regions of the rectangle that are either visible or are being retained in a backing store.
 If you specify a window whose class is InputOnly, a BadMatch error results.